-A short story by Paul Horgan, 1943: A couple’s two-year-old daughter has burned to death in a pile of dried plants in the backyard.
+The Peach Stone is a short story by Paul Horgan, and can be summarized as follows: A couple’s two-year-old daughter has burned to death in a pile of dried plants in the backyard.
 During the drive to her funeral, the family reflects on the tragic situation and on their own lives.
 An affirmation for life emerges in each of the passengers over the course of the trip.
 The child’s death marks a changing of seasons in all of their lives, bringing about a new season that is terribly sad, yet carries hope and strength for the future.

-For the design of the book cover, we chose the leaf as a metaphor for life and death, the changing of seasons, and the precious nature of human existence.
+For the design of the book cover, Anne Jordan and I chose the leaf as a metaphor for life and death, the changing of seasons, and the precious nature of human existence.
 We lasercut type into actual leaves, using the element of fire itself to form the title so the words emerge organically.
 This design is featured in both Carter-Day-Meggs’s Typographic Design: Form and Communication and Ben Hannam’s Practice Makes Perfect.
-Designed in collaboration with Anne Jordan.

 The cover I developed based on our collaborative process work: